 5. "THE WIZ" (1978) -

 Adapted from the stage musical of the same name, The Wiz features a stunningly beautiful Lena in her very last film role.
 The movie is a modern urbanized adaptation of L. Frank Baum’s iconic novel, The Wonderful Wizard of Oz.
 Produced by Berry Gordy’s Motown Productions, the movie stars Diana Ross as Dorothy, a young kindergarten teacher still living with her aunt and uncle in the apartment she grew up in.
 During a violent snowstorm, Dorothy finds herself magically transported to the Land of Oz and must find some way to get herself back home again.
 One of the unique things about this retelling of Baum’s classic story is that Oz has the appearance of a fantasy version of New York City.
-The New York State Pavilion left behind from the 1964 World’s Fair is transformed into Munchkinland for the film and the Emerald City sequence was even filmed on location at the World Trade Center.
+The New York State Pavilion left behind from the 1964 World’s Fair was transformed into Munchkinland for the film and the Emerald City sequence was even filmed on location at the World Trade Center.
 Behind the scenes, the casting of the 33-year-old Diana Ross as a 24-year-old Dorothy caused its share of controversy.
 Berry Gordy, originally, intended to cast the more youthful Stephanie Mills from the Broadway production, but was overruled by producer Rob Cohen.
 Original director John Badham (who had previously directed Saturday Night Fever), actually, left the production after hearing that Ross had been cast as Dorothy, believing that although she was a great actress/singer that she simply wasn’t right for the part.
 So, Lena’s very own son-in-law, Sidney Lumet, ended up taking over as director, instead.
 At the end of the day, it’s the Quincy Jones produced musical numbers that truly make this film worth watching.
 Although Lena only appears in a few short scenes in The Wiz, it’s her transcendent and powerful performance as Glinda that give this movie its resonance and emotional weight.
 The Wiz, also, features a rare chance to see Lena perform an R&B-style musical number, rather than the more jazzy performances she’s known for.
 Now a beloved cult film, The Wiz is a must-see for fans of both Lena and Motown.

 HONORABLE MENTION: "DEATH OF A GUNFIGHTER" (1969)